fdekeers/mozart-container/README.md

 ### Prerequisites

 To use the Docker container, Docker must be installed on the computer.
 To this end, please visit [Docker's installation instructions for Windows](https://docs.docker.com/desktop/windows/install/).
-Note : Docker for Windows will require you to install WSL on your computer, which steps are described in the given link.
+Note: Docker for Windows will require you to install WSL on your computer, which steps are described in the given link.

-Additionally, to be able to deploy and use the container, Python must be installed.
-Please follow the instructions on the [Python website](https://www.python.org/downloads/).

-Finally, to allow the Mozart 1.4.0 to be used with its Graphical User Interface (GUI), a [X11](https://en.wikipedia.org/wiki/X_Window_System) server must be installed.
+To allow the Mozart 1.4.0 container to be used with its Graphical User Interface (GUI), a [X11](https://en.wikipedia.org/wiki/X_Window_System) server must be installed.
 Please install [VcXsrv](https://sourceforge.net/projects/vcxsrv/),
 a X11 server for Windows, by downloading the installer on